jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/devsecops/index.md

 to collaborate,
-shift security considerations to earlier stages of development, conduct training on secure coding, perform security assessments and remediation, decide on security-driven policies, among other practices.
+shift security considerations to earlier stages of development, conduct training on secure coding, perform security assessments
+(our recommendation is that always, including in DevSecOps, security tools be used in combination with manual pentesting) and remediation, decide on security-driven policies, among other practices.
 We offer a detailed roadmap